Weak and strong no-arbitrage conditions for continuous financial markets: Introduction

-We show that \emph{weak} no-arbitrage conditions (NIP, NSA and NA1) can be fully characterised in terms of the semimartingale characteristics of the discounted price process, while this is in general impossible for the \emph{strong} no-arbitrage conditions (NA and NFLVR), since the latter also depend on the structure of the underlying filtration.
-Moreover, we link the validity of different no-arbitrage conditions to the existence and the properties of \emph{weak martingale deflators}, weaker counterparts of density processes of ELMMs.
-In particular, we show that the weak NSA and NA1 conditions (as well as their equivalent formulations) can be directly checked by looking at the properties of a single \emph{minimal} weak martingale deflator, whose behavior is determined by the \emph{mean-variance trade-off} process associated with the discounted price process.
-Furthermore, we prove that the NA1 condition (as well as its equivalent formulations) is stable with respect to changes of numéraire (see Corollary \ref{stable}), unlike the classical NFLVR condition, and allows to recover NFLVR by means of a suitable change of numéraire (see Corollary \ref{NA1-NFLVR}).
+We show that \emph{weak} no-arbitrage conditions (i.e., NIP, NSA and NA1) can be completely characterised in terms of the semimartingale characteristics of the discounted price process, while this is in general impossible for \emph{strong} no-arbitrage conditions (NA and NFLVR), since the latter also depend on the structure of the underlying filtration.
+Moreover, we link the validity of different no-arbitrage conditions to the existence and the properties of \emph{(weak) martingale deflators}, which can be thought of as weaker counterparts of density processes of ELMMs.
+In particular, we show that the weak NSA and NA1 conditions (as well as their equivalent formulations) can be directly checked by looking at the \emph{minimal} weak martingale deflator, the properties of which are easily determined by the mean-variance trade-off process of the discounted price process.
+Furthermore, we prove that NA1 (as well as its equivalent formulations) is stable with respect to changes of numéraire (see Corollary \ref{stable}), unlike the classical NFLVR condition, and allows to recover NFLVR by means of a suitable change of numéraire (see Corollary \ref{NA1-NFLVR}).

+Altogether, referring to Section \ref{S7} for a more detailed discussion on the economic aspects, the present study shows that the NIP and NSA conditions can be regarded as indispensable no-arbitrage requirements for any realistic financial market, but are not enough for the purposes of financial modeling.
+On the contrary, the NA1 condition, even though strictly weaker than the classical NFLVR condition, is equivalent to a meaningful notion of \emph{market viability} and allows for a satisfactory solution of all typical problems of mathematical finance.

 To the best of our knowledge, there does not exist in the literature a similar unifying analysis of the weak no-arbitrage conditions going beyond the classical notions of NA and NFLVR.
-The only partial exception is contained in Chapter 1 of \cite{Hulley}.
-In comparison with the latter work, our approach puts an emphasis on the role of weak martingale deflators and also carefully takes into account minimal no-arbitrage conditions which are weaker than the NUPBR condition, on which the presentation in \cite{Hulley} is focused.
-Moreover, besides providing different and original proofs, we explicitly study the NIP, NA1, NCT and NAA no-arbitrage conditions (see e.g. the table in Section \ref{S7}) which are not discussed in \cite{Hulley} and drop the non-negativity assumption on the discounted asset prices.
+The only exception is contained in Chapter 1 of \cite{Hulley}.
+In comparison with the latter work, our approach puts more emphasis on the role of (weak) martingale deflators and also carefully takes into account minimal no-arbitrage conditions that are weaker than the NUPBR condition, on which the presentation in \cite{Hulley} is focused.
+Moreover, besides providing different and original proofs, we also study the NIP, NA1, NCT and NAA no-arbitrage conditions (see e.g. the table in Section \ref{S7}), which are not explicitly considered in \cite{Hulley}, and drop the non-negativity assumption on the discounted asset prices.